dsqcri/old-ds-website/people/mserafini/index.md

 ### Data placement in social networking systems (@ Yahoo!)

 At Yahoo!
-I also developed social piggybacking, a technique to increase the throughput of social event feed systems by identifying central users that can relay information across neighborhoods.
+I also developed social piggybacking, a technique that uses graph mining techniques on social graphs to increase the throughput of social event feed systems.

 *Papers:*